audit4j/audit4j-microservice/README.md

   * 9091 - WebSocket transport
   * 9092 - RPC transport

+### Configurations
+Configurations files are located in conf directory, [Audit4j core configurations](http://audit4j.org/documentation/#configuration) and Server configurations are served as seperately.

 ## Client Api
-We have developed client api consists of two types of transports
+We have developed client api consists of two types of transports for various requirements.

 ### RPC transport
+RPC transport is the fastest transport and the protocol is consists of binary and compressed messages.
+The transport is developed on to of Apache thrift which added out-of-the-box support for various [languages](https://thrift.apache.org/docs/Languages).

+#### Genarating client stub

 ### Web Socket transport